Why a ‘Lifesaving’ Depression Treatment Didn’t Pass Clinical Trials

 Even as the Broaden trial was running, Mayberg continued her research, implanting new patients and, in an effort to get ever better results, refining the way she was using DBS.
 This meant that her work increasingly diverged from the Broaden study in significant ways.
 She selected patients differently.
 She sited and managed the electrodes differently.
 She supported the patients differently.
 Any of these had the potential to create or widen a gap in outcome between Mayberg’s open-label work and the Broaden trial.
 In a sense, that was the point: She wanted to improve on the early protocol on which Broaden was largely based.

 The trial and the open-label work differed in how they chose patients.
-To start with, the Broaden patients had suffered from treatment-resistant depression far longer than Mayberg’s patients had—on average, 12 years instead of five.
+To start with, the Broaden patients had experienced treatment-resistant depression far longer than Mayberg’s patients had—on average, 12 years instead of five.
 This longer run may have contributed to their reduced response.

 And while Broaden filtered out people with anxiety or personality disorders (as did Mayberg), it did not exclude or prioritize any depressive subtypes.
 Meanwhile, Mayberg had begun to identify in her open-label patients at least three psychological characteristics that predicted better response: comparatively low “mood reactivity,” or short-term responses to changing environmental conditions; a clear “psychomotor” slowing of thought and movement; and “high negative affect,” or the experience of depression not just as an absence of pleasure but as the distinct mental or even physical pain that the psychologist and philosopher William James, who often suffered depression, called an “active anguish”—the pain that Lisa Wick felt lift both times her device was activated.
 These traits characterize what Mayberg calls a “classically melancholic” depression, in which calming area 25 may have more effect.
 Mayberg now selects for such patients; the Broaden study neither sought nor avoided them.